 Formative assessment is occurring minute-by-minute and day by day for teachers to guide learning.
 Weekly or quarterly benchmark assessments guide teachers and administration.
 These are a necessary part of the whole picture of learning.
 While it is a far step from the daily learning happening in the classroom, it can be used to communicate learning to parents.
 This should not be surprising data as you have evidence of learning through the questions, tasks and formative assessment that has been happening during the unit.
 Annual assessments show the sampling of learning that has occurred over the year.
 All of these lead to the standards provided by the state.
 The assessment system must be balanced in order for learning to continue to occur throughout the entire educational system.
 With intentional assessments, they each connect and you get a true picture of learning.
 It is very hard to do formative assessment without a road map of the learning that will take place.

 So this year as you begin to look at your lesson plans and think about activities, add some intentional formative assessment.
 Write down the learning goals (What do you want the student to know by the end of the lesson?).
 Then make a list of the success criteria (What will students do to show they are moving towards the learning goals?).
 Finally write some higher level questions you can ask to gather evidence of their learning (How will you show they know the learning goals?).
 Adding this method to your lesson planning will open up conversations about what learning looks like and how learning occurs.
 It can be applied to any type of teaching strategy or method and can be used during individual, small group and whole group work.
 Intentional formative assessment will deepen your students’ knowledge.
-In this process of formative assessment, we are moving children out of compliance learning into… Click To Tweet
+In this process of formative assessment, we are moving children out of compliance learning into engaged learning.
+Click To Tweet